June 26, 2025

 Secondary roads are found outside populated areas.
 They connect Primary roads or Highland roads to the Primary road system.
 These roads can also connect small villages (100 inhabitants or less) to the Primary road system, as well as airports, harbors, ferries, national parks, and popular tourist destinations.
 The condition of these roads depends on where they are - the more remote, the higher the probability they receive less service and maintenance.
 When winter has let go of its grip, these roads are more prone to be slightly damaged, so be sure to drive with caution.

-Iceland’s Municipal roads are urban roads that have not been classified as highways (as per Article 8) and as such, are managed by local municipalities and designed for unrestricted public use.
+Iceland’s Municipal roads are urban roads that have not been classified as highways (as per Article 8) and, as such, are managed by local municipalities and designed for unrestricted public use.

 Public paths, also referred to as General paths, are trails used for riding, walking, and biking, and are open to unrestricted public use.
 They are maintained either by state funding or are the responsibility of the municipality.